 4. Motion-Activated Sprinklers

-Motion-activated sprinklers are another recommended natural squirrel deterrent.
+Motion-activated sprinklers are another recommended natural deterrent for squirrels.
 When activated, they are supposed to startle and scare squirrels away.
 They might work on squirrels scampering outside, but most squirrels that nest in attics are tree squirrels that hop onto your roof from tree branches.
 These squirrels will not be affected by the sprinklers at all.

-In addition, how you place the sprinklers is key.
+In addition, the placement of the sprinklers is key.
 They need to spray the path the squirrels take to approach your home or garden bed.
 And squirrels can learn how to avoid the spray.